County of Monterey

 - Camp Roberts

-- Oficina de Administración de Tierras (Bureau of Land Management, BLM), que incluye:
+- Oficina de Administración de Tierras (Bureau of Land Management, BLM):

-- Antiguas tierras militares de Fort Ord que permanecen bajo control federal
+- Tierras militares antiguas de Fort Ord conservadas por el gobierno federal

-- Actividades de Apoyo Naval Monterey (Naval Support Activities Monterey, NSAM), que incluyen:
+- Actividades de Apoyo Naval Monterey (Naval Support Activities Monterey, NSAM) incluyendo:

 - Escuela Naval de Posgrado (Naval Postgraduate School, NPS) (dentro de la base),

-- La Mesa Village (viviendas ubicadas fuera de la base, cerca de Aguajito en Monterey)
+- La Mesa Village (Viviendas cerca de Aguajito en Monterey),

-- Instituto de Idiomas de Defensa (Defense Language Institute, DLI) (dentro del Presidio)
+- Presidio de Monterey (POM): Instituto de Idiomas de Defensa (Defense Language Institute, DLI) (dentro de la base)

-- Oficinas de la Administración del Seguro Social (Social Security Administration Offices) en Salinas, Watsonville, Santa Cruz, entre otras
+- Oficinas de la Administración del Seguro Social (Salinas, Watsonville, Santa Cruz, entre otras)

 - Centro de Servicios del Departamento de Agricultura de EE.
 UU.
-(United States Department of Agriculture, USDA) en La Guardia, Salinas
+(United States Department of Agriculture, USDA) (La Guardia in Salinas)

 Aplicación de la ley y jurisdicción